veltzer/demos-linux/src/examples_standalone/fsanitize/README.md

+# The GCC `-fsanitize` feature

-This example compares a regular program with one copmiled with -fsanitize=address
+This example compares a regular program with one copmiled with `-fsanitize=address`